grafana/loki/docs/sources/configuration/_index.md

 # this section will be ignored.
 [common: <common>]

-# (experimental) How long to wait between SIGTERM and shutdown.
-After receiving
+# How long to wait between SIGTERM and shutdown.
+After receiving SIGTERM, Loki
-# SIGTERM, Loki will report not-ready status via /ready endpoint.
+# will report not-ready status via /ready endpoint.
 # CLI flag: -shutdown-delay
 [shutdown_delay: <duration> | default = 0s]
 ```